Create a random array of Cartesian positions:

 # against the non-jitted version

-jitted_sph = jitted_sph_function(xyz, l_max, normalized)
+jitted_sph = jitted_sph_function(xyz, l_max)

 assert jax.numpy.allclose(sph, jitted_sph)